wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 Google adds a "System Design" category.

-ACTIVITY 1 - Have each member of your team prioritize, then compare as a team.
+ACTIVITY 1 - Have each member of your team prioritize the pillars.
+Then compare and discuss priorities, as a team.
+Why?
+The Dunning-Kruger effect.

 ## Common definitions: